salt-extensions/saltext-servicenow/README.md

 # servicenow

-Salt Extension for interacting with ServiceNow
+Salt Extension for interacting with Servicenow

 ## Quickstart